Fabiola-I/Smart-parking-Rwanda-/README.md

 **3.Smart parking system:** Our solution involves designing and implementing an IoT and embedded system device that accurately tracks parking space occupancy, counts incoming and outgoing vehicles, and notifies users when parking spaces become available or when the parking lot reaches capacity.

-# First Project SMART PARKING SYSTEM
+#  CURRENT PROJECT: Smart Parking System

 **1. Introduction:**